nascimentoliveira/concept-A-back-4/README.md

 ```
 ### **19. Edit a project**

-To edit a project, you must make a `patch` method in the https://concept-a-api-2.onrender.com/projects/:projectId route, passing the project id in place of `:projectId` with the body of the message with the following format:
+To edit a project, you must make a `PATCH` method in the `/projects/:projectId` route, passing the project id in place of `:projectId` with the body of the message with the following format:

 ```bash
 {